junocchi/CV/README.md

 #### [Federal University of Rio de Janeiro](https://ufrj.br/en/), Rio de Janeiro (03/2002 - 12/2005)
 _BFA - Bachelor of Fine Arts, Design and Visual Communications_
 - Distinction, 79%
+- Teaching assistant of the Textile Workshop, from March to December 2005

 ## 🎉 Additional Information